 The current formula has an implied 82.2% casein.
 This is incorrect for producer milk at the average weighted tests in the market.
-Document DDD shows that all farmers with less than

-3.56% true protein are penalized by the inaccurate implied percentage in the current formulas.
+Document DDD shows that all farmers with less than 3.56% true protein are penalized by the inaccurate implied percentage in the current formulas.
 (That is the point when when 82.2% of true protein equals 78% of crude protein.)
 That is a full half a point of protein higher than the average.
-We do not have studies showing the distribution of protein rates, but the number now a basis for milk pricing only applies to higher protein yield cattle, mostly in the Jersey, Ayrshire, or Brown Swiss breeds.
+We do not have studies showing the distribution of protein rates, but the number now used as a basis for milk pricing only applies to higher protein yield cattle, mostly in the Jersey, Ayrshire, or Brown Swiss breeds.

-The options are to start testing for actual casein in producer milk.
-Without actually measuring each producer for casein, something long term we might consider but impractical for some years, the formulas that use weighted average prices for commodities should also use weighted averages for protein.
+The formulas that use weighted average prices for commodities should also use weighted averages for true protein.
 The range of the average is very small.
-Since 2000, the all market average is 3.00 with a standard deviation of only +/- 0.07.
-To accommodate the highs and lows would mean from 83.2% to 83.3%.
+Since 2000, the all market average is 3.00 with a standard deviation of only ± 0.07 .
+To accommodate the highs and lows would mean utilizing a factor for casein from 83.2% to 83.3%.
 83.25% is sufficiently accurate.